Ennis History, Family Crest & Coats of Arms

 - David H. Ennis, American Republican politician, Member of Delaware State House of Representatives 6th District; Elected 1998

-- Clifford J. Ennis, American Democrat politician, Delegate to Democratic National Convention from New York, 1952; Chair of Orleans County Democratic Party, 1955
+- Clifford J. Ennis, American Democratic Party politician, Delegate to Democratic National Convention from New York, 1952; Chair of Orleans County Democratic Party, 1955

 - Charles W. Ennis, American Republican politician, Delegate to Republican National Convention from New Jersey, 1912, 1920; Chair of Morris County Republican Party, 1920-21